 He has been Artist in residence at the Banff Music Center in Canada, and in 2016 he will have a residency at Oregon State University, and at University of Oregon, Eugene, USA.

 He has been awarded several grants and prizes from such institutions as the Ingemar Bergman Foundation, Léonie Sonning Foundation, Gabriel Urwitz Foundation, Wachtmeister Foundation, Ivar & Gertrude Philipssons Foundation, Swedish Arts Grants Committee, Swedish Performing Arts Agency, Swedish Arts Council, the Swedish Royal Academy of Musicstand the Sweden-America Foundation.

-In Stockholm he has been founder, and Artistic Director of “Chamber Music in the Mirror Hall”, “Chamber music in the Parks”, Chamber Music in the Stockholm Butterfly museum, and in Italy of the “San Giovanni Music Festival” in Tuscany.
+In Stockholm, he has been a founder, and Artistic Director of “Chamber Music in the Mirror Hall”, “Chamber music in the Parks”, Chamber Music in the Stockholm Butterfly museum, and in Italy of the “San Giovanni Music Festival” in Tuscany.

 Collaborations include chamber music performances with such known musicians as Jaime Laredo, Salvatore Accardo, Marcy Rosen, Zvi Plesser, singers from the Stockholm Royal Opera and dancers from The Swedish Royal Ballet.

 Mr. Stahlhammer received his Bachelor Degree of Music from the Curtis Institute of Music, Master of Music Degree from Kent State University, Soloist Diploma from the Stockholm Royal Music College and has studied at Juilliard School, Yale University, Cleveland Institute of Music och San Francisco Conservatory.